What You May Not Know About Food Storage

 Mayonnaise and Miracle Whip

-Ketchup: Because of the acidic nature of ketchup, it will keep unopened on your pantry shelf for about one year.
-If the ketchup is open and stored properly in your refrigerator it will be best if used within 3-6 months.
+Ketchup: Because of its acidic nature, ketchup will keep unopened on your pantry shelf for about one year.
+If it’s open and stored properly in your refrigerator, it will be best if used within 3-6 months.

 Mustard: 2-3 years unopened.
 If stored properly in the refrigerator when opened, plan on one year.